-- Teaching in line with the Church of England foundation of the school. - Delivering RSE with sensitivity. - Modelling positive attitudes to RSE. - Responding to the needs of individual pupils. - Responding appropriately to pupils whose parents wish them to be withdrawn from sex education.
+- Teaching in line with the Church of England foundation of the school. - Delivering RSE with sensitivity and with full consideration of Protected Characteristics. - Modelling positive attitudes to RSE. - Responding to the needs of individual pupils. - Responding appropriately to pupils whose parents wish them to be withdrawn from sex education.